SchrodtSven/PhpLab/src/PhpLab/Types/README.md

 $t = new StringClass($code);

-// Splitting given string by whitespace, resulting in an instancce of ListClass
+// Splitting given string by whitespace, resulting in an instance of ListClass
 $tkn = $t->splitByWS(false);

 // Sorting values and quoting each value
 $tkn->sort()->quote();
-// Dynamically generate an array assignment print($tkn->join(', ')->append(']')->prepend('['));
+// Dynamically generate an array assignment and print it print($tkn->join(', ')->append(']')->prepend('['));

 // ['Baz', 'Foo', 'Gaz.', 'Guy', 'bar', 'nn.']'
 ```